Harch Water /0.7

 Partnership

 Public-private partnerships for municipal water supply and distribution.
-Build-operate-transfer or build-own-operate models with government offtake guarantees.
+Build-operate-transfer models.